sithmel/occamsrazor-validator/README.md

 =====================
 [![Build Status](https://travis-ci.org/sithmel/occamsrazor-validator.svg?branch=master)](https://travis-ci.org/sithmel/occamsrazor-validator)

 This is a validator library with a very specific goal.
-Identify if a value matches some criteria using (duck typing)[https://en.wikipedia.org/wiki/Duck_typing] and assigning a score to the match.
+Identifying if a value matches some criteria using (duck typing)[https://en.wikipedia.org/wiki/Duck_typing] and assigning a score to the match.

-Given the goal it is not a full fledged schema validator library.
-For this reason:

-* It identifies what an object "has" rather than what it "is"
-* An object passing the validation returns a "validationResult".
-This object has a value, based on how many validation steps has passed.

 It is a part of occamsrazor (https://github.com/sithmel/occamsrazor.js) that uses this library for picking the right function for a specific set of arguments.